Doors will

 A buff foolscap folder contains photographs, scraps of paper,

-postcards, a paper bag, an exhibition catalogue and other mementos—they
+postcards, a paper bag, an exhibition catalogue and other

-trace a trip from Pasadena to Sacramento taken in 1972.
-By setting
+mementos—they trace a trip from Pasadena to Sacramento taken

-aside personal souvenirs like these, we hope to form a sense
+in 1972.
+By setting aside personal souvenirs like these,

-of ourselves, to create an impression of normality and staged
+we hope to form a sense of ourselves, to create an impression

-familiarity that makes us feel complete.
-But this ephemera forms
+of normality and staged familiarity that makes us feel complete.

-an incomplete archive: in between are gaps, pauses.
-The silences
+But this ephemera forms an incomplete archive: in between

-are the most revealing, where object and memory come together
+are gaps, pauses.
+The silences are the most revealing, where

-to form an imagined reality.
+object and memory come together to form an imagined reality.

 The folder is the silence within this inherited archive.
-The

-whole, an archive of a life.
+form a reimagined whole, an archive of a life.

-These clues have become the catalyst for over two years of research
+These clues have become the catalyst for over two years

-studio practice.
-During this event, when work will be on show,
+when work will be on show, Davey and curator Tessa Jackson

-Davey and curator Tessa Jackson will discuss the ideas and themes
+will discuss the ideas and themes that exist within the

 Holly